Lib Dems target the rich in pre-budget gambit

 But Clegg is unlikely to get all of his tax plans adopted.

-The widely publicised plans look set to strain ties with the Conservatives, the senior party in the coalition, who may block or water down the moves and make the Lib Dems look ineffectual.
+The widely publicised plans look set to strain ties with the Conservatives, who may block or water down the moves and make the Lib Dems look ineffectual.

-The Conservatives are traditionally the party of the wealthy, but are on the defensive as bankers continue to receive millions in bonuses even as state spending is cut to bolster a faltering economy.
+The Conservatives are on the defensive as bankers continue to receive millions in bonuses even as state spending is cut to bolster a faltering economy.

-The Lib Dems hope to harness public fury over soaring executive pay amid harsh austerity measures to pressure finance minister George Osborne, a Conservative, to take on their proposals when he presents the budget on March 21.
+The Lib Dems hope to harness public fury over soaring executive pay amid harsh austerity measures to pressure Chancellor George Osborne, a Conservative, to take on their proposals when he presents the budget on March 21.

 "The sight of the wealthiest scheming to keep their tax bill down to the bare minimum is frankly disgraceful," Lib Dem leader and deputy prime minister Nick Clegg told party members on Sunday at the end of the Lib Dems' annual spring conference.